bitrise-io/bitrise/_docs/step-development-guideline.md

 To mark a Step input as sensitive, use the `is_sensitive` property.
 It has two values: `true` and `false`.

+Please note that if you mark an input as sensitive, the `is_expand` property of the input also must be `true`!

 ```yaml
 inputs:
   - certificate_urls: $BITRISE_CERTIFICATE_URL